Notre Dame College, Dhaka: Gallery

+Architect

-Robert Boughey An American architect born in Pennsylvania, USA.
-He completed his Bachelor of Architecture from Pratt Institute, Brooklyn, New York in 1959 and received a Diploma in Tropical Studies from AA School of Architecture, London in 1967.
+Robert G. Boughey is an American architect born in Pennsylvania, United States.
+He completed his Bachelor of Architecture from Pratt Institute, Brooklyn, New York in 1959, and received a diploma in tropical studies from AA School of Architecture, London, in 1967.
 He is a former research professor of architecture at Pratt Institute.
 He is the architect of the main structure of Notre Dame College.

 Students

 Students of Notre Dame College are known as "Notredamians".
-Every year Notre Dame College admits around 2000–2100 students in science, around 410 students in humanities and around 750 students in business studies group through one of the most competitive college admission processes in the country.
+Every year Notre Dame College admits around 2000–2100 students in science, around 410 students in humanities, and around 750 students in business studies through one of the most competitive college admission processes in the country.

-Currently, it consists of 17 sections for students in science terming each as "Groups".
-In the case of science, groups 1 to 14 include Bangla medium students and the rest 15, 16, and 17 groups admit English version students.
-Humanities has groups H, W, L and G while business studies has groups A, B, C, D, E, and F.
+Currently, it consists of 17 sections for students in science, terming each as "Groups".
+In the case of science, groups 1 to 14 include Bangla medium students, and the rest, groups 15, 16, and 17, admit English version students.
+Humanities has groups H, W, L, and G, while business studies has groups A, B, C, D, E, and F.